Perelman School of Medicine at the University of Pennsylvania

 Epidemiology of Drug-Induced Liver Injury and Acute Liver Failure

 Dr. Lo Re received R01 funding from the Agency for Healthcare Research and Quality to evaluate the impact of drug-induced liver disease in HIV-infected and uninfected patients.
-He recently published a seminal paper in Gastroenterology that reported the incidence, etiologies, characteristics, and outcomes of drug-induced acute liver failure.
-Subsequent studies have led to the development of prognostic models to identify drug-induced liver injury patients at high-risk of acute liver failure and have evaluated the risk of acute liver injury associated with antiretroviral and antifungal medications.
+He has published a seminal paper in Gastroenterology that reported the incidence, etiologies, characteristics, and outcomes of drug-induced acute liver failure.
+Subsequent studies have led to the development of prognostic models to identify drug-induced liver injury patients at high-risk of acute liver failure, a classification of the most hepatotoxic medications based on real-world incidence rates of severe acute liver injury, and an evaluation of the risk of acute liver injury associated with antiretroviral and antifungal medications.

 Selected publications: